Consdata/kouncil/README.md

 ```

 In the case of both simple and advanced configuration being present, the advanced configuration takes precedence.

+### WebSocket allowed origins configuration
+By default, WebSocket allowed origins are set to *, which can be inefficient from the security point of view.
+You can easily narrow it down, passing allowedOrigins parameter like that: ```allowedOrigins=http://localhost:*, https://yourdomain.com```

 ## Local Development
 For the backend, run KouncilApplication passing parameter ```bootstrapServers=localhost:9092``` pointing to any of your Kafka brokers.